Addington Village Interchange

-Addington Village Interchange is a light rail stop and associated bus station serving Addington in the London Borough of Croydon in the southern suburbs of London.
+Addington Village Interchange is a light rail stop and associated bus station serving Addington in the London Borough of Croydon in south London.
 It opened on 10 May 2000 along with the line to New Addington.

 Tramlink Services

 Addington Village is served by tram services operated by Tramlink.
-The tram stop is served by trams every 7-8 minutes between New Addington and West Croydon via East Croydon and Centrale.
+The tram stop is served by trams every 7–8 minutes between New Addington and West Croydon via East Croydon and Centrale.

 A very small number of early morning and late evening services continue beyond Croydon to and from Therapia Lane and Wimbledon.
 During the evenings on weekends, the service is reduced to a tram every 15 minutes.

-Services are operated using Bombardier CR4000 and Stadler Variobahn Trams.